Amid Opposition Boycott, Kenyans Vote In Re-Run Of Presidential Election

 Odinga, who told his supporters not to cast ballots on Thursday, calls the vote a "charade."

-Speaking with NPR's Eyder Peralta in Nairobi he said: "I think the time comes in the history of a country when people have to stand up and say no to impunity."
+Speaking on Wednesday with Eyder he said: "I think the time comes in the history of a country when people have to stand up and say no to impunity."

 The Associated Press reports: